ropensci/roweb3/content/blog/2025-05-09-ror/index.md

 Recognition!
 Personal branding!

 This year, the exact same idea was applied to _organizations_ using [ROR](https://ror.org/) ("Research Organizations Registry") IDs.
-Any organization, be it a resarch organization, an initiative or a company, can [request to be listed](https://ror.org/registry/) in the registry.
+Any organization, be it a research organization, an initiative or a company, can [request to be listed](https://ror.org/registry/) in the registry.
 A few months ago, it became possible to list ROR IDs in DESCRIPTION, which a few dozen [CRAN packages](https://github.com/search?q=%2F%28%3F-i%29ROR+%3D+%22%2F++user%3Acran+path%3A**%2FDESCRIPTION&type=code&ref=advsearch) currently do -- although this is still far from the thousands of CRAN packages adopting [ORCIDs](https://github.com/search?q=%2F%28%3F-i%29ORCID+%3D+%22%2F++user%3Acran+path%3A**%2FDESCRIPTION&type=code&ref=advsearch).
 Thanks to [R Core](https://ror.org/02zz1nj61) for adding the feature[^feature] and to [Achim Zeileis](https://orcid.org/0000-0003-0918-3766) for [spreading the news](https://fosstodon.org/@zeileis/113899983089249684).

+A package maintainer might need to list organizations in `DESCRIPTION`: for instance a company that owns the copyright to the package ("cph" role), an entity that funded work on the software ("fnd" role).
+Adding the organization's ROR ID to its `person()` object identifies it even more clearly.
-For instance, rOpenSci can be represented by:
+As an illustration, rOpenSci can be represented by:

 ```r
 person("rOpenSci", role = "fnd",
        comment = c("https://ropensci.org/", ROR = "019jywm96"))
 ```

-[^feature]: Currently, packages on CRAN with a ROR ID in DESCRIPTION get a NOTE in CRAN checks, that can be ignored, due to older versions not parsing the ROR ID.
+[^feature]: Currently, packages on CRAN with a ROR ID in `DESCRIPTION` get a NOTE in CRAN checks, that can be ignored, due to older versions not parsing the ROR ID.
 [Example](https://cran.r-project.org/web/checks/check_results_vcr.html)

-The ROR icon, although less striking than the bright green ORCID icon, appears on the CRAN page of the package:
+The ROR icon, although less striking than the bright green ORCID icon, appears on the CRAN page of the package and links to the organization's ROR page that in turn can link to the organization's website:

 {{< figure src="vcr-cran.png" alt="Screenshot of the CRAN page of the vcr package.
 Near the names of human authors Scott Chamberlain and Aaron Wolen are small ORCID icons.
 Near the name of the organizational author rOpenSci is a small ROR icon." >}}

 In 2018 we had [reported](/blog/2018/10/08/orcid/) about tooling for using ORCID.
-This year, we'd like to explain the tooling for including ROR.
+This year, we'd like to explain the tooling for including ROR IDs.

 ## ROR support in the {devtools} ecosystem

-Once ROR IDs were supported by base R, a next technical step was for them to be totally backed by Posit's ["devtools ecosystem"](https://r-pkgs.org/setup.html) too -- even if devtools is not strictly necessary for developing packages.
+Once ROR IDs were supported by base R, a next technical step was for them to be supported by Posit's ["devtools ecosystem"](https://r-pkgs.org/setup.html) too.
-The roadmap and code for that followed what had been done for ORCID.
+Even if devtools is not strictly necessary for developing packages, many package developers, including some in the rOpenSci community, do use devtools.

+The code supporting ROR in desc, roxygen2 and pkgdown follows the code supporting ORCID in those packages.
 It is very fortunate that ORCID support was added before ROR because "orcid" is a better string to search for than "ror" that comes up in, say, "error". :smile_cat:

 ### ROR IDs support in {desc}

-The [desc package](https://desc.r-lib.org/) helps you manipulate DESCRIPTION files programmatically.
+The [desc package](https://desc.r-lib.org/), maintained by Gábor Csárdi, helps you manipulate `DESCRIPTION` files programmatically.
 In its current [development version](https://github.com/r-lib/desc/), all functions handling authors (adding, searching or complementing entries) [now](https://github.com/r-lib/desc/pull/159) feature a `ror` argument.
 Furthermore, a new function, `desc_add_ror()`, was created.